beginner-corp/docs.begin.com/src/shared/docs/en/event-functions/provisioning.md

 ## Overview

+Asynchronously invoke background tasks in your application with **Begin event functions**.

-Event functions give your app an asynchronous publish-subscribe (pub / sub) messaging bus, enabling you to farm out complex or less time-sensitive tasks.
+Event functions give your app a publish-subscribe (pub / sub) message bus, enabling you to farm out complex or less time-sensitive tasks to a dedicated asynchronous event function.
+(Synchronous HTTP requests are handled by **[Begin HTTP functions](/en/http-functions/provisioning)**.)

 Begin event functions are fast, lightweight, stateless, isolated, highly durable, and require no configuration.